 borrowed – I borrowed this book, but not from a library.

-There also lots of other tags you can browse through, but many are only used once.
+There also lots of other tags you can browse through, but these are the standard tags I always use.